Chaitalykundu/Web-Development/02-CSS/Question.md

 1. What is margin property
 2. margin is the shorthand property for which properties
-3. In how many ways can we specify the margin property
+3. In how many ways we can define the margin property
 4. Is negative value allow in margin property
 5. How can we center any element horizontally
 6. What is Margin Collapse